-From a total of 5.2 million formally registered businesses in Peru, only 1.5% sold through an e-Commerce channel prior to the pandemic.
-With COVID-19, the number of companies entering the e-Commerce market quadrupled, with over 5% of these businesses selling online by the end of 2020.
-There is, however, a long way to go in terms of digital transformation and e-Commerce solution implementations in the Peruvian business environment.
-For example, only 10% of the total of online purchases come from provinces outside Lima.
-There is an opportunity not only to digitalize buyers but also to attract companies to this channel in these other provinces.
+Of a total of 5.2 million formally registered businesses in Peru, only 1.5% sold through an eCommerce channel before the pandemic.
+However, during the pandemic, companies entering the eCommerce market quadrupled, with over 6% selling online by the end of 2021.
+Nevertheless, there is a long way to go in digital transformation and eCommerce solutions in the Peruvian business environment.
+For example, only 20% of online purchases come from provinces outside Lima.

 There have been advances in the provision of digital services by several Peruvian government institutions, including the tax collection agency, SUNAT, the public registry, SUNARP, and the Peruvian state-owned bank, Banco de la Nación (which handles the Treasury accounts).
 Additionally, the National Elections Bureau, ONPE, is testing electronic voting.

 With the COVID-19 pandemic, consumers have had to adapt to new processes for purchasing products and services.
 More companies are offering eCommerce because, even though shopping centers are back to capacity, Peruvian consumers are looking for comfort and ease when shopping.
 The main reasons consumers prefer online stores are: free delivery, coupons or discounts, recommendations from other buyers, and simple return policies. eCommerce has become an indispensable tool for small, medium, and large companies.